 - The Contract

-However, controversy broke out over the said agreement in the middle of 2020 between the two parties.
+However, controversy broke out over the said agreement between the two parties in the middle of 2020.
 Netlist had accused Samsung of infringing on its patent agreement terms with the modular memory manufacturer As a follow-up, Netlist filed a patent infringement lawsuit against Samsung’s storage service in a District Court for the Central District of California.

 In response to Netlist’s court filing, Samsung filed a contrary lawsuit against Netlist, demanding the courts reverse its suspended patent rights.